Hacker-Code-J/MyObsidianNote/BAEKJOON/List.md

 prompt
 You are the algorithm's top expert and optimization expert.
 Write a code with detailed annotations and optimize the following questions as the best expert in the c language.

+You are the algorithm's top expert and optimization expert.
+Optimize the following code to increase the speed to very extreme.

 - 1. PS Number Theory Guide - Further Insights into Multiplicative Functions"
 2. "PS Number Theory Guide - Efficiently Counting Prime Numbers"